HirokiHamaguchi/latexlint/README.md

 [A-Z][a-zA-Z]*[a-z](-[A-Z][a-zA-Z]*[a-z])+
 ```

-Here `[A-Z][a-zA-Z]*[a-z]` is a word with a capital letter, zero or more letters, and a small letter, assuming that this represents a name of a person.
+Here, `[A-Z][a-zA-Z]*[a-z]` is a word with a capital letter, zero or more letters, and a small letter, assuming that this represents the name of a person.

 For example, we detect the following.